IDotD/IDotD.github.io/Server-Api.md

 # Chat Service

 This group of services handles everything chat related.
+These do return error-object with the keys success, message and possibly login.

+Success will be false in case of errors and if it is an error that will likely e solved by logging in again, login will be set to true.

 ## Accounts